morse-simulator/morse/doc/morse/user/advanced_tutorials/hla_tutorial.rst

 .. note::

-    You can play with the timestep value to see how it interacts with other simulators
+    You can play with the timestep value to see how it interacts with other simulators.

 .. note::

     The ``ground`` and ``env`` configuration here is not very important, but used to look like more a poolroom.

-Now, start again the billard, and in another console, morse.
+Now, restart the billard, and in another console, morse.
 Normally, Morse should be blocked, waiting for the synchronisation point.
-Press enter in the billard console, and you should see Morsy moving according the ball movement.
+Press Enter in the billard console, and you should see Morsy moving according the ball movement.

 Exporting attributes from Morse